 The legislature sets forth exemptions to the disclosure requirements of Florida's Public Records Law with regard to information received by the Commission from telecommunications companies in Section 364.183, Fla.
 Stat (1991).
 Section 364.183 exempts "proprietary confidential business information" from the disclosure requirements of Section 119.07(1).
-Section 364.183(3) defines "proprietary confidential business information" as information owned or controlled by the Company, intended to be and treated by the Company as private in that disclosure of the information would cause harm to the ratepayers or the Company's business operations, and not disclosed unless pursuant to a statutory provision, court or administrative order or private nondisclosure agreement.
+Section 364.183(3) defines "proprietary confidential business information" information owned or controlled by the Company, intended to be and treated by the Company as private in that disclosure of the information would cause harm to the ratepayers or the Company's business operations, and not disclosed unless pursuant to a statutory provision, court or administrative order or private nondisclosure agreement.
 Section 364.183(3) then enumerates specific categories of information which are designated by the legislature as "proprietary confidential business information."
 In support of its instant motion, Southern Bell relies on the exemption found in Subsection (f) of Section 364.183(3) which provides that "proprietary confidential business information" includes "[e]mployee personnel information unrelated to compensation, duties, qualifications or responsibilities."

-Wait v.
+2 Wait v.
 Florida Power & Light Co., 372 So.2d 420 (Fla.
 1979).

-Id.; News-Press Publishing Co., Inc. v.
+Jd.; News-Press Publishing Co., Inc. v.
 Gadd, 388 So.2d 276 (Fla.
 2d DCA 1980); Gadd v.
 News-Press Publishing Co., 412 So.2d 894, 895 (Fla.
 2d DCA 1982); Douglas v.
 Michel, 410 So.2d 936 (Fla.
 5th DCA 1982); State ex rel.
 Veale v.
 City of Boca Raton, 353 So.2d 1194 (Fla.
 4th DCA 1977), cert. denied, 360 So.2d 1247 (Fla.
 1978).

-In the instant motion, the Company seeks confidential classification for portions of the deposition transcripts which disclose the home addresses and home telephone numbers of Southern Bell employees; portions of the deposition transcripts which disclose information found in Southern Bell's Supplemental Answers to Public Counsel's Third Interrogatories and; instances where the deponent identifies specific Southern Bell employees by name and alleges that these employees may have engaged in improper activity.
-Southern Bell argues that this information is "employee personnel information unrelated to compensation, duties, qualifications or responsibilities" and, therefore, it is "proprietary confidential business information" exempt from public disclosure by Subsection (f) of Section 364.183(3), Fla.
+In the instant motion, the Company seeks confidential classification for portions of the deposition transcripts which disclose the home addresses and home telephone numbers of Southern Bell employees; the employee code of Therell Roberts; portions of the deposition transcripts which disclose information found in Southern Bell's Supplemental Answers to Public Counsel's Third Interrogatories and; instances where the deponent identifies specific Southern Bell employees by name and alleges that these employees may have engaged in improper activity or instances where the question asked by Public Counsel assumes that specific Southern Bell employees may have engaged in improper activity. "employee personnel argues that this information is information unrelated to compensation, duties, qualifications or responsibilities" and, therefore, it is "proprietary confidential business information" exempt from public disclosure by Subsection (f) of Section 364.183(3), Fla.
 Stat.

 It appears that the home addresses and home telephone numbers of Southern Bell employees is employee personnel information unrelated to their duties or responsibilities as a Southern Bell employee and, therefore, it is information exempt from public disclosure by Subsection (f) of Section 364.183(3), Fla.
-Stat.'
-Hence, Southern Bell's request is granted for the
+Stat.